hroptatyr/pimmel/README.md

    destination (like logging, financial tick data, or measurements from your weather station) use something else, [unserding][3] maybe.

+4. Will the API be stable?

+   No.  It will be simple but not necessarily stable.

   [1]: https://github.com/zeromq/libzmq
   [2]: https://github.com/250bpm/nanomsg
   [3]: https://github.com/hroptatyr/unserding